learningtapestry/learning-tapestry-developer-test/README.md

-# Credential Registry Developer Test
+# Learning Tapestry Four Hour Developer Test

-This is a test project to assess a software developer's skills.
-This test is a form of [Kobayashi Maru scenario](https://en.wikipedia.org/wiki/Kobayashi_Maru).
+This is a test project to assess a software developer's range of skills.
+All the tasks in this test may take more than the available time to complete - this is intentional: This test is a form of [Kobayashi Maru scenario](https://en.wikipedia.org/wiki/Kobayashi_Maru).
 (Yes, some of us are dorks).

 ## Tips for passing this test